Battle of Pyongyang (1592)

-The Battle of Pyongyang (1592) was a military engagement during the Japanese invasions of Korea (1592–1598).
+The Battle of Pyongyang was a military engagement in 1592, as part of the 1592–1598 Japanese invasions of Korea.
 On 23 August 1592 a Ming force of 6,000 under Zu Chengxun and Shi Ru attacked Japanese-occupied Pyeongyang and was defeated.

 Background

-Following the capture of Pyongyang by the Japanese army led by Konishi Yukinaga, Korean King Seonjo retreated to Yongbyon and from thence to Uiju near the border with China.
+Following the capture of Pyongyang by the Japanese army led by Konishi Yukinaga, Korean King Seonjo retreated to Yongbyon and thence to Uiju near the border with China.
 King Seonjo was dissuaded by his advisors from seeking asylum in China, but redoubled his efforts to solicit military assistance.
 The Chinese were slow to respond, as their military was largely occupied in the Ordos campaign suppressing a mutiny and uprising by the Mongol minority.

 On 23 July 1592, Shi Ru led 1,029 men into Joseon as the vanguard of Zu Chengxun, the vice commander of Liaoyang.
 They served as the bodyguard of King Seonjo.
 Later a second force of 1,319 men under Zu arrived to reinforce.
 In total some 3,000 men were dispatched.
 Others put the number at 5,000-6,000.
 The Koreans were disappointed at the small number of men that had been sent but Zu believed that they could defeat the Japanese in one decisive battle.

 Meanwhile, Konishi Yukinaga's plans to advance north of Pyongyang were stalled due to need of reinforcements and supplies.
 The promised materials were to have been sent by ships via the west coast of Korea, but due to Korean Admiral Yi Sun-sin's string of victories in the Yellow Sea, most of the Japanese transports had been sunk.
 Only a trickle of men and supplies was reaching Pyongyang via the long overland route, and other Japanese commanders were facing similar difficulties and were unable to provide him with any assistance.